Dylaris/zst/README.md

 ## Note

-Since `zd.h` implements a generic data structure, the elements you push into it must be pointers.
+Since `zst.h` implements a generic data structure, the elements you push into it must be pointers.

 For example, if you want to push an integer, you should pass an `int *`.